-The United Food and Commercial Workers (UFCW), Giacomoni's union, brought forth a grievance for her.
+The United Food and Commercial Workers (UFCW), Giacomoni's union, grieved this action for her.
 The complaint ended up in front of a labour arbitrator.
 The union argued that that company was out of touch with reality.
 The company argued that nose studs offended customers.
 They hired Ipsos Reid to survey shoppers and the results of the poll indicated that "a significant portion" of shoppers would stop shopping at a store that allowed employee facial piercings.